Frequently Asked Questions: Jump Start Program

 Do most residents take advantage of the Jump Start Program?

 Yes.
 Most residents like to have all training completed before the official start so they can begin their first rotation on July 1.
-By participating in the Jump Start Program, the Resident gains an extra month of elective rotations.
+By participating in the Jump Start Program, the Resident gains an extra month of elective rotations or extra project time.